seanwo/how-to/minidv2hd.md

 ## Step 5: Using AWS Cloud Computing to Upscale

-**Note:** I tried to use an Elastic GPU attached to a T3 instance and Topaz would not recognize the GPU.
+**Note:** I tried to use an Elastic GPU attached to a T3 instance and VEAI would not recognize the GPU.

-*Topaz requires the installation of NVidia drivers for GPU detection even though Elastic GPUs provide OpenGL support.
+*VEAI requires the installation of NVidia drivers for GPU detection even though Elastic GPUs provide OpenGL support.
 That means at a minimum you are going to require a G3 accelerated instance.*

 Understand AWS instance types and costs by reading these pages:
 - AWS accelerated computing: https://aws.amazon.com/ec2/instance-types/#Accelerated_Computing